Information for Military Personnel and Their Spouses/Domestic Partners

 RENEWAL FEE WAIVER FOR ACTIVE DUTY MILITARY PERSONNEL

 Beginning January 1, 2013, boards and bureaus under the Department of Consumer Affairs must waive renewal requirements for military personnel when they are called to active duty.
 Renewal requirements waived for military personnel called to active duty include renewal fees, continuing education requirements, and any other requirements as determined by the program.

 To qualify for a waiver, the licensee/registrant must:

 - Possess a current and valid license when called to active duty; and

 - Provide written documentation that substantiates the licensee’s/registrant’s call to active duty.

-Renewal requirements are only waived for the period of time the licensee/registrant is serving on active duty, and the licensee/registrant must notify their licensing board or bureau of receipt of a notice of discharge date within 60 days of receiving such a notice.
+Renewal requirements are only waived for the period of time the licensee/registrant is serving in the temporary assignment at the remote location, and the licensee/registrant must notify his or her licensing board or bureau of receipt of a notice of discharge date within 60 days of receiving such a notice.

 * * * * *